sveltekit-i18n/lib/docs/README.md

 ```

 ### Modifiers
-Modifiers don't represent the payload value directly, but they can use it for further calculation.
+Modifiers don't represent the payload value directly, but they can use it for further calculations.
 Currently, these modifiers are in place:

 `lt` – input value is lower than the value in your definition.\
 `lte` – input value is lower than or equal to the value in your definition.\